dappnode/DAppNode/CONTRIBUTING.md

 9. _Make noise!_

    Get in our [Element](https://app.element.io/#/room/#DAppNode:matrix.org) and point to your new PR.
-Let us know you've tackled your first, third or 90th issue with us.
+Let us know if you've tackled your first, third or 90th issue with us.
 We'll review it and everybody will get a warm feeling of accomplishment.

 10. _rinse, repeat_